 March Reflection: Theology and U/U Identity

-After watching the dialogue, engage in individual or small group reflection using a small group ministry module available here on March 1.
+After watching the dialogue, engage in individual or small group reflection using the small group ministry module designed for the month of March.

 April 7, 2018 Dialogue: Freedom and Resistance

-The second gathering of our global theologians will take place at Fourth Universalist Church, New York City, on April 7, 2018 at 3pm as the final event of the annual UU United Nations Office Spring Seminar.
-Join us in person, online, or watch an archived copy of the discussion.
-This dialogue will focus on how U/U theology guides and sustains us as leaders and partners in #Resistance movements.
+The second gathering of our global theologians took place at The Community Church (UU), New York City, on April 7, 2018 as the final event of the annual UU United Nations Office Spring Seminar.
+The dialogue focused on how U/U theology guides and sustains us as leaders and partners in Resistance movements.

 May Reflection: Freedom and Resistance

-After watching the dialogue, engage in individual or small group reflection using a small group ministry module available here on May 1.
+After watching the dialogue, engage in individual or small group reflection using the small group ministry module designed for the month of May.

 July 9, 2018 Dialogue: Religious Freedom in the Era of Rising Intolerance

 The third gathering of our global theologians will be held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.
 Join us in person or online at 11 a.m.
 (US-Eastern) as the dialogue focuses on tensions between "Tradition and Freedom" for our global faith community.